-1) This table applies when CKE n-1 was HIGH and CKE n is HIGH (see Table 7 and after t{XSNR}/t{XSRD} has been met (if the previous state was self refresh).
+1) This table applies when CKE n-1 was HIGH and CKE n is HIGH (see Table 7: Clock Enable (CKE) and after t{XSNR}/t{XSRD} has been met (if the previous state was self refresh).

-2) This table is bank-specific, except where noted, i.e., the current state is for a specific bank and the commands shown are those allowed to be issued to that bank when in that state.
+2) This table describes alternate bank operation, except where noted, i.e., the current state is for bank n and the commands shown are those allowed to be issued to bank m (assuming that bank m is in such a state that the given command is allowable).
 Exceptions are covered in the notes below.